SudheendraBS/adaptordie/lab4.md

 ![Reservation](images/get-reservation.png)

-Paste the `resrvationId` into the `reservationId` field in the API form.
+As mentioned above, you should have copied the `reservationId` from the calls you made in the last lab onto your clipboard.
+Paste the `reservationId` into the `reservationId` field in the API form.
 Make a request to the API.
 The first request will be slow and take about 10 seconds to return.
 Subsequent requests should return much faster.

 ![Reservation](images/get-reservation-request.png)